BDC Hamburger Icon

 Other options for creating postcards at home

-Canva: Built-in functions for drag-and-drop design
+Canva: built-in functions for drag-and-drop design

 Here are some of the benefits of Canva that your word-processing program doesn’t include:

-• Plenty of fun elements: Canva lets you add your pictures, stock photos, clip art, shapes, text and fun backgrounds.
+• Plenty of fun elements: Canva lets you add pictures, stock photos, clip art, shapes, text and fun backgrounds.

 Once you design a postcard in Canva, you can download it for easy printing.

-Adobe Express: Quick postcards for home or business
+Adobe Express: quick postcards for home or business

 Adobe offers an online program for making postcards with Adobe Express.
-The basics are more straightforward but less flexible than Canva’s, but Adobe Express is a quick and easy way to turn your smartphone photos into printed postcards.
+The basics are more straightforward but less flexible than Canva, but Adobe Express is a quick and easy way to turn your smartphone photos into printed postcards.

 Here’s how to do it:

-3. Add your images and text.
+3. Add your images and text: You may need to compress any JPEG images

-4. Download the postcard.
-You can share it via social media, email it or print it.
+4. Download the postcard: You can share it via social media, email it or print it.

 What if you don’t want to print postcards yourself?

-Because of the availability of digital services and attention to eco-friendliness, many people don’t have printers in their homes.
-But even if you don’t have a printer, you can still make your postcards at home or from anywhere in the world.
+Even if you don’t have a printer, you can still make your postcards at home or from anywhere in the world.

 Here are some apps that let you create and send printed postcards right from your phone:

-Skye Schooley contributed to this article.
+Amanda Hoffman contributed to this article.

 Did you find this content helpful?